-We will spend the fifth day exploring the beautiful Soča Valley.
+We will spend the first day exploring the beautiful Soča Valley.
 We will visit the Great and the Small Soča Gorges, with their deep turquoise pools of water.
 From there, we will go into the adjacent valley of Lepena and walk by the colourful green streams of the Šunik Water Grove, which is an excellent place for relaxation.
 After lunch, we will drive back closer to Bovec to do a short hike to the most water-rich waterfall in Slovenia, the Boka Waterfall.
 With its total height of 144 metres and 18 metres of width, it is the mightiest waterfall in Slovenia, especially in spring, when the snow in the mountains is melting.

 This day’s path will drive us further south, where you can already see the influence of the Mediterranean climate on the alpine world.
 We will discover the rich history of town Kobarid under the picturesque Krn mountain range, where the bloody battles of the Isozo front raged during the height of the First World War.
 After that, we will hike our way to the picturesque village of Drežnica under Mt.
 Krn, and according to many, the most beautiful Slovenian waterfall, Kozjak Waterfall, hidden in a heavenly corner surrounded by dark walls.
 After lunch, we will also pay a visit to the WW1 museum in Kobarid, a reminder of one of the darkest periods of human history.